The Department of Pulmonary Medicine provides the highest quality care for patients with all types of lung disease.

 How is COPD Treated?

 COPD has no cure, but it can be treated.
-Your physician will work with you to develop a plan which may include medication, learning to breath better, exercising, controlling stress and quitting smoking.
+Your physician will work with you to develop a plan which may include medication, helping you learn to breathe better, exercise, control stress, and quit smoking.
 Following through on your treatment plan will make a difference in how you feel.

 When You Have COPD

 Your doctor first evaluates your lungs to diagnose your condition.
-They will take your medical history, do a physical exam and other tests to be done.
+They will take your medical history, do a physical exam, and perform other tests.
 Once a diagnosis has been made, a treatment plan will be developed to control your symptoms and help you feel better.
 You will be monitored on your treatment plan and changes will be made as needed.

 To diagnose your condition, your doctor needs to know the truth about your symptoms, lifestyle, and your family’s medical history.
 You will be asked questions like: